Ocean City, New Jersey: History

 Before Ocean City was established, local Native Americans set up camps on the island for fishing in the summer months.
 In 1633, Dutch navigator David Pietersz. de Vries referred to "flat sand beaches with low hills between Cape May and Egg Harbor", possibly the earliest reference to the island that became Ocean City.
 In 1695, Thomas Budd surveyed the land on behalf of the West Jersey Society.

-Around 1700, John Peck used the island as a base of operation for storing freshly hunted whales, and subsequently, the land became known as Peck's Beach.
+Originally purchased by the Somers family, the island was named Peck's Beach, believed to have been given the name for a whaler named John Peck.
+Around 1700, Peck began using the barrier island as a base of operation and storage place for freshly caught whales.
+The island was also used as a cattle-grazing area, and mainlanders would boat over for a picnic or to hunt.

 The first record of a house on Peck's Beach was in 1752.
 During the 18th century, cattle grazers brought cows to the island, where plentiful trees, weeds, brush, and seagrass provided suitable conditions.
 Parker Miller was the first permanent resident of Peck's Beach in 1859.

-Originally purchased by the Somers family, the island was formerly named Peck's Beach, believed to have been given the name for a whaler named John Peck.
-In 1700, whaler John Peck began using the barrier island as a storage place for freshly caught whales.
-The island was also used as a cattle-grazing area, and mainlanders would boat over for a picnic or to hunt.
 On September 10, 1879, four Methodist ministers—Ezra B. Lake, James Lake, S. Wesley Lake, and William Burrell—chose the island as a suitable spot to establish a Christian retreat and camp meeting on the order of Ocean Grove.
 They met under a tall cedar tree, which stands today in the lobby of the Ocean City Tabernacle.
 Having chosen the name Ocean City, the founders incorporated the Ocean City Association and laid out streets and lots for cottages, hotels, and businesses.
 The Ocean City Tabernacle was built between Wesley and Asbury Avenues and between 5th and 6th Streets.
 Camp meetings were held by the following summer and continue uninterrupted to this day.

 In 1881, the first school on the island opened.
 The first bridge to the island was built in 1883, and the West Jersey Railroad opened in 1884.
 Based on a referendum on April 30, 1884, the borough of Ocean City was formed from portions of Upper Township, following an act of the New Jersey Legislature on May 3, 1884.